mattermost/docs/source/welcome/team-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 Team settings enable you to adjust settings applied to a specific team.
-Select the team name to access additional team options, including **Team Settings**.
+Using Mattermost in a web browser or the desktop app, select the team name to access additional team options, including **Team Settings**.

 .. image:: ../images/team-settings.png
     :alt: Access team settings from the team name.